gamma-pi/gamma-pi/README.md

 - Databases (because data has to live somewhere)
 - Anything technical that makes me say “oh, that’s cool”

 #### I like exploring stuff, I like asking questions, I get a good feeling when things are working and sometimes I get an even better feeling when things aren't.
-What *really* pisses me off though, is when things eventually start working, even though nothing changed *at all*
+What *really* pisses me off though, is when things eventually start working, even though nothing changed *at all*.

 ---

 Feel free to explore my repos — bugs included at no extra cost.